How reciprocity impacts ordering and phase separation in active nematics?: Conclusions

 \section{Conclusions}

 We have shown how differences in microscopic implementations in models that retain the same symmetry lead to qualitatively distinguishable features of phase transitions in active matter.
-For this purpose, we used three different models for apolar active nematics.
+For this purpose, we used three different models for apolar active nematics evolving with short-ranged interaction.
 Among them, model 1 uses reciprocal torques between active agents.
-On the other hand, models 2 and 3 has a shared property, both of them break the microscopic reciprocity, implementing the nematic alignment rules in two different manners.
+On the other hand, models 2 and 3 have a shared property; both break the microscopic reciprocity, implementing the nematic alignment rules in two different manners.
 In model 2, an active agent encounters a mean torque due to its neighborhood.
 On the other hand, in model 3, an active agent aligns with the local mean nematic orientation.
-Although the models share the same symmetry, as it turns out, all three models show distinguishable collective properties.
+Although the models share the same symmetry, as it turns out, { depending on the presence or absence of reciprocity, they show qualitatively distinguishable phase transitions.}

-Model 1, implementing Lebwohl-Lasher Hamiltonian-based interaction~\cite{Lebwohl1972}, shows a first-order transition between the nematic and isotropic phases, characterized by phase coexistence.
-The transition proceeds with fluctuation-dominated phase separation, showing unimodality in density distribution and Porod's law violation.
-Model 2, which breaks reciprocity, shows weakly first-order nematic-isotropic transition, displaying phase coexistence and phase separation in the density field.
-Model 3 breaks reciprocity in a Vicsek-like implementation~\cite{chate2006simple}, and shows a {\em continuous} nematic-isotropic transition, although in the presence of clear phase separation with high-density bands displaying sharp interfaces.
+{ We employed a mean-field analysis and a phenomenological hydrodynamic theory to demonstrate that reciprocal interactions result in a critical point that gets influenced by density fluctuations while non-reciprocal interactions lead to a critical point oblivious of such fluctuations.
+Consequently, fluctuations in density can induce a first-order transition in model 1, while models 2 and 3 are expected to exhibit continuous ordering transitions.
+Our numerical simulations provide compelling evidence supporting this prediction.}

+In Model 1, which incorporates a reciprocal Lebwohl-Lasher interaction~\cite{Lebwohl1972}, a first-order transition is observed between the nematic and isotropic phases.
+This transition is characterized by { a sudden, discontinuous change in the order parameter and a characteristic negative peak in the Binder cumulant near the transition point.
+The microscopic reciprocity is broken in Models 2 and 3.
+Model 2 shows signatures of weak first-order to continuous transition as the system size increases.
+In contrast, Model 3 demonstrates a continuous transition across all considered system sizes.

+Despite the above qualitative difference in the ordering transition, all three models show similar properties in the following sense.
+The ordering transition in all of them proceeds with fluctuation-dominated phase separation.
+Moreover, the nematic phase shows a quasi-long ranged order in all three models.

+The criticality in models 2, 3 are characterized by $S\sim (D_\h^{(c)}-D_\h)^\be$ for $\e < \e^{(c)}$ with the mean-field prediction of the critical exponent $\be=1/2$.
+The approximate numerical estimates of $\beta$ in the two non-reciprocal models show similar values, which, however, remain considerably larger than the mean-field estimate.
+To obtain a more accurate theoretical prediction, it might be necessary to examine the full coupled hydrodynamics of both the density and order parameter fields, and a system size scaling in numerical simulations.}